Last Updated on

 We also need to blend in with the environment, being as subtle as the trees and bushes.

-We did a little hunting of our own and scoped out the best no-glow camera so you can survey your land when it’s sunny or rainy, day or night.
+We did a little hunting of our own and scoped out the best no glow trail camera so you can survey your land when it’s sunny or rainy, day or night.
 We’re confident that these reviews will help you find the perfect no-glow camera for your hunting purposes.

-If you don’t feel like sitting in a bush in the dark for months at a time, then the Stealth Cam has you covered for up to 100 feet, with sound.
+If you don’t feel like sitting in a bush in the dark for months at a time, then the Stealth Cam has you covered for up to 100 feet, with sound, and is our top pick for the best no-glow trail camera.
 While this is known as one of the better daytime cameras, you’ll be pleased with the quality of the photos at night as well.
 The battery can last up to eight months, and if you throw a 32 GB flash drive in there, you can continuously take pictures for that amount of time too.
 That’s wild tracking power.

 It’s also durable as all heck.
 This model can handle very low temps (think around -25 degrees), high winds, rain, etc. The programming is completely customizable, so you can have it taking pictures at various times of the day as determined by you.
 This product also packs a punch with an impressive 14 megapixels and four different resolution settings.